-The following features differentiate the five types of steel deck:
+The following features differentiate the five primary types of steel deck:

 Roof deck products are typically used as the structural component of many flat, pitched, or arched roof systems because of their benefits with regards to strenght, weight, and economy.
 It is commonly attached to open web steel joists, structural steel, or light gage framing.